 - Wall-mounted shelving in the suite storage room.

 - Although some brands of self-adhesive hooks claim to be easily removed, they often damage painted wall surfaces.
 Nail-and-hook or screw-and-anchor hooks and hangers are recommended when fixing any items to interior walls.

 b.
 If a co-op fixture is removed, the member is responsible for safely storing it.
-On moving out of the co-op, the member must repair any damage to unit walls or ceilings, to the satisfaction of the co-op Maintenance Committee, and replace the original unit fixture (see OGHC Maintenance and Repair Policy).
+On moving out of the co-op, the member must repair any damage to suite walls or ceilings, to the satisfaction of the co-op, and replace the original fixture (see OGHC Maintenance and Repair Policy).

-Repainting is considered a minor alteration and does not require approval by the Maintenance Committee.
-Repainting will be done at the member’s own expense.
+Repainting is considered a minor alteration and does not require approval.
+Repainting is at the member’s own expense.

 a.
 Surfaces That May Not Be Painted